 Overview

-The commonly used LD interface for microcontrollers is the MPU-type LCD.
-Since these displays integrate a built-in controller and display memory, they are generally more expensive than Sync-Type LCDs (Table 1-1).
-This example code utilizes the EBI (External Bus Interface) supported by the M55M1 series, combined with a PDMA or GDMA controller, to implement a self-refreshing display function for driving a Sync-Type LCD, as illustrated in Figure 1-1
+The commonly used LCD interface for microcontrollers (MCUs) is the MPU-type LCD.
+Since the MPU-type LCDs integrate a built-in controller and display memory, they are generally more expensive than Sync-type LCDs (Table 1-1).
+This example code utilizes the EBI (External Bus Interface) supported by the M55M1 series MCUs, combined with a PDMA or GDMA controller, to implement a self-refreshing display function for driving a Sync-type LCD, as illustrated in Figure 1-1.